aliahsan08/RPMS/README.md

 2. DOWNLOAD AND EXTRACT

-1. Go to the GitHub page for the project.
+-Go to the GitHub page for the project.
-2. Click the green "Code" button.
+-Click the green "Code" button.
-3. Choose "Download ZIP".
+-Choose "Download ZIP".
-4. Extract the ZIP file to any folder on your computer.
+-Extract the ZIP file to any folder on your computer.

 3. OPENING THE PROJECT IN INTELLIJ IDEA

-1. Open IntelliJ IDEA.
+-Open IntelliJ IDEA.
-2. Click "Open" and select the extracted project folder.
+-Click "Open" and select the extracted project folder.
-3. IntelliJ will detect the Maven project and start downloading dependencies.
+-IntelliJ will detect the Maven project and start downloading dependencies.
-4. Go to:
+-Go to:
    File > Project Structure > Modules > Dependencies
    Make sure the JavaFX SDK is added here.
-5. Then go to:
+-Then go to:
    Run > Edit Configurations
    Add the following under VM options:

    --module-path "C:\path\to\javafx-sdk-21\lib" --add-modules javafx.controls,javafx.fxml

-6. Click Run.
+-Click Run.

 4. OPENING THE PROJECT IN VS CODE

-1. Open Visual Studio Code.
+-Open Visual Studio Code.
-2. Make sure the following extensions are installed:
+-Make sure the following extensions are installed:
    - Java Extension Pack
    - Maven for Java

-3. Open the extracted folder in VS Code.
+-Open the extracted folder in VS Code.
-4. Press F5 or click "Run and Debug".
+-Press F5 or click "Run and Debug".
-5. If needed, add a launch.json under .vscode folder with this:
+-If needed, add a launch.json under .vscode folder with this:

    {
      "type": "java",